carloslabra/pa-documentation/manual/installation.md

 ## Your Licence

-When you first run P4, a window like this should appear ...
+When you first run Particle-Analytics, a window like this should appear ...

 ![Screenshot](install/img/licencePage1.png)